Simon-Fontaine/spectra-auth/docs/API.md

 ### loginUser

-**Purpose:**
-Authenticates a user by validating their credentials and, on success, creates a new session.
+**Purpose:** Authenticates a user by validating their credentials and, on success, creates a new session.  **Important:** This function now also verifies the CSRF token.

 **Signature:**